MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/command-bot-in-teams.md

 ## Command bot installation

-A command bot needs to be installed into a team, or a group chat, or as personal app, depending on the required scope.
+A command bot needs to be installed into a team, or a groupchat, or as personal app, depending on the required scope.
 You need to select the installation target before adding the bot to your App.

 :::image type="content" source="../../../assets/images/command-bot-teams/commandbot-installation.png" alt-text="installation option selection":::